 - 3.1.
 The OPCC has potentially large exposure to financial risks including the loss of invested funds and the effect of changing interest rates.
-The successful identification, monitoring and control of risk is therefore central to the OPCC's treasury management strategy - 3.2.
-Uncertainty in the financial markets is likely to continue during the remainder of 2019/20 and 2020/21 as the UK continues to attempt to negotiate an exit from the European Union and the single market.
-In response to rising inflation and with a desire to slowly normalise policy rates, the Bank of England increased Bank Rate by 0.25% in November 2017 and in August 2018.
-The bank rate is currently 0.75% (as at December 2019) - 3.3.
-This has resulted in a minor increase in the interest rates available when investing surplus funds. - 3.4.
+The successful identification, monitoring and control of risk is therefore central to the OPCC's treasury management strategy. - 3.2.
+Uncertainty in the financial markets is likely to continue during the remainder of 2020/21 and 2021/22 as a result of the impact on the UK from Coronavirus, the exit from the European Union and future trading arrangements.
+The Bank of England (BoE) expects the economy to shrink by -2% in Quarter 4 of 2020 and rise to 7.25% by 2021.
+However, BoE forecasts the economy to take until Q1 2022 to recover to pre-pandemic levels.
+The bank rate is currently 0.10% (as at December 2020). - 3.3.
+This has resulted in a decrease in the interest rates available when investing surplus funds. - 3.4.
+The PCC's treasury management advisors Arlingclose are forecasting that the BoE Bank Rate will remain at 0.10% until at least the end of 2023. - 3.5.
 The core aim of the Treasury Management Strategy is to have an appropriate balance of borrowing and investments, in keeping with the principles of affordability and prudence and maintaining longer-term stability.
-The OPCC's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income. - 3.5.
+The OPCC's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income. - 3.6.
 The OPCC has appointed Arlingclose as treasury management advisers to provide specific borrowing and investment advice as well as capital financing, technical and accounting advice.